 A three-part addition to the painting based on a podcast that launched this year called “For When You”.
 The podcast was started “to help you feel lighter and less alone when life gets life-y.”
 The host, Jessica Kenny, started it because of her love for a good story, especially those around breakdowns that lead to breakthroughs, and because, in her words, “We aren't so quick to share the breakdowns, though, are we?”
 She interviews a lot of inspiring people.

 The three quotes that accompany Day 48’s painting are from Jessica, the host, then two women she interviewed who have dealt with grief through pregnancy and infant loss, and also infertility.
-Just like her other podcasts, they are real and open and talk about the many sides to each story.
+Just like her other podcasts, they are real and open and talk about the many sides

 "Often, we're our own worst enemies.
 We get in our heads and in our own ways.
 When life throws us a curveball, we can be extra judge-y and hard on ourselves.
 We get scared of all the unknown.
 We wonder if what we're going through is normal and if we'll be okay.
 (Spoiler alert: Yes, you will be.)" - Jessica Kenny, host of "For When You"